What Does it Take to Be a Rotary Drill Operator?

 - Remove core samples during drilling to determine the nature of the strata being drilled.

-Qualities of a Drill Operator
+What a Drill Operator Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.